 NATIONAL SECONDHAND WARDROBE WEEK

-It’s time to shop for bargains and vintage clothing.
-The second full week in February is National Secondhand Wardrobe Week.
+National Secondhand Wardrobe Week reminds us that it’s time to shop for bargains and vintage clothing.
+The entire second week of February is dedicated to supporting local thrift shops and how to shop secondhand.
 Put your shrewd shopping skills to work at secondhand stores this week and come home with a new wardrobe.

 Budget and thrift shopping websites have these tips for wardrobe shopping at secondhand stores: